 - cutting overtime

-- offering early retirement to employees who volunteer
+- offering early retirement to employees who volunteer to take retirement

 - terminating temporary contracts

 - retraining or redeploying workers - maybe to lesser jobs

 - deferring starting dates for new employees